Training Course On Co-Parenting Skills

 Can a 12 year old decide what happens about contact?

-The Children (Scotland) Bill may extend or remove the mention of the age of 12.
+The 2020 Children (Scotland) Act removes this mention of age 12.
+Although that legislation hadn’t been enacted at February 2024 the court will now consider the views of much younger children.
 Whatever the age, the views of a child are not the deciding factor, although the older the child the more impact their views will have on the final decision.

 My name isn’t on the birth certificate of my child, how can I deal with this?